Skip to Content

 Looking for a fast-growing flowering cherry tree that bears edible fruit?
 Look no further than the Sargent cherry.
 This Siberian import is covered with single pink flowers in the spring, followed by small black cherries in the summer.
 The cherries are delicious, but hard to find.
 Birds may compete with you for the bounty.

 Sargent cherries are extremely hardy.
-They are easily transplanted, and they stand up to summer drought, and, coming from Sakhalin Island in eastern Russia, winter cold.
-They make a great street tree, but they do not do well in areas with heavy air pollution.
+They are easily transplanted and can withstand summer drought and, coming from Sakhalin Island in eastern Russia, winter cold.
+They make great street trees but do not do well in areas with heavy air pollution.

 9. Southern magnolia

 Different magnolias grow at very different rates.
-The lovely star magnolia (Magnolia stellate), for instance, grows just a few inches its first year, so slowly it is best treated as a container plant.
-The stately Southern magnolia (Magnolia grandiflora) grows two feet per year, eventually reaching a height of 30 to 45 feet (10 to 15 meters).
+For instance, the lovely star magnolia (Magnolia stellate) grows just a few inches in its first year, so it grows slowly and is best treated as a container plant.
+On the other hand, the stately southern magnolia (Magnolia grandiflora) grows two feet yearly, reaching 30 to 45 feet (10 to 15 meters).

 Southern magnolias are covered with white flowers from mid-spring to early summer, in most locations, through the month of May into early June.
-No magnolia will grow faster, so this variety makes a great focus plant.
+No magnolia will grow faster, making this variety a great focus plant.

 10. Tulip tree

-The tulip tree (Liriodendron tulipifera) doesn’t have anything to do with tulips.
-It is actually more closely related to tulips.
-Its flowers of yellow and orange look like tulips, however, and are easy to appreciate from a distance, since they grow up to 4 inches (10 cm) in diameter.
+The tulip tree (Liriodendron tulipifera) is not related to tulips.
+Although its yellow and orange flowers look like tulips, they are easy to appreciate from a distance because they grow up to 4 inches (10 cm) in diameter.

 Keep in mind that the trees that grow the fastest tend to have the shortest lives.
 Planting a mix of fast-growing and slow-growing flowering trees is the best way to ensure a lifetime of landscape beauty.